JrF: when & why did you become interested in field recording ?

-JrF: do you regard the sounds you capture as a musical element (keeping in mind that the conventional definition of 'music' is rapidly becoming obsolete) or definatly as 'sound' ? is this definition important ? does it matter ?
+JrF: do you regard 'natural' sounds as a musical element (bearing in mind that the conventional definition of 'music' is rapidly becoming obsolete) or as sound ?

 JrF: has the act of making field recording had an effect (positive or negative) on the way you listen to your everyday surroundings and how has it affected the way you listen to other music and sound (if at all) ?

 JFC: Of course it had and always has....working on surrounding sounds help me to live and understand the world I am living in.

 Jean Francois Cavro also runs the audioblog arteradio.com

 june 13th-20th: field recording workshop with Chris Watson & Jez riley French, Iceland

 22nd june - 2oth august 2013: audible silence: the tate, sleeping and waking' - headphone piece exploring the hidden sounds of the Tate modern building, Tate modern, London